davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/maintain-focus.md

 Firefox Help](https://support.mozilla.org/en-US/kb/search-open-tabs-firefox).
 When you use this in a new tab, the new tab is automatically removed when you select an existing tab.

+Simply click on links rather than Ctrl-click to avoid excessive tabs, as well.
+Use Ctrl-click when you want to expand your scope (see [](./expand-focus.md)), effectively adding a new goal.

 ### Zoom out

 It helps to be able to zoom in more as you get more invested in a webpage.
 This is similar to how